Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 both the repository and the GitHub pages site.
 The slides are written in [Quarto](https://quarto.org/) [@Allaire_Quarto_2022] markdown and rendered as [reveal.js](https://revealjs.com/) html.
-Source and instructions on how to render is included in the repository should others wish to tailor them to their specifications.
+Source and instructions on how to render are included in the repository should others wish to tailor them to their specifications.

 The